 Additionally, the BBA runs a developmental Fall Baseball Program, and a Middle School Program in the Spring for players at Blacksburg Middle School.
 The BBA also plays a major support role for the BHS Varsity & JV programs.

-Spring registration for Dixie Youth Baseball has officially opened and will run through Friday March 17th @ 5pm.
+Fall registration for Dixie Youth Baseball has officially opened and will run through Friday August 11th @ 5pm.
 There will be no "in person" registration.
 By mail only.
-Registration form can be found under "Spring Program" tab.
+Registration form can be found under "Fall Program" tab.

-Practice will start on approximately the first week of April and games around mid April.
+Practice will start sometime approximately the last week of August and games around mid September.
 Games will run through approximately Halloween, when the weather usually turns poor in Blacksburg.

 Click on "Middle School" tab at top for full information on the upcoming 2017 Middle School Season.